Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Abstract

 \section{Abstract}

-We set forth a notion of doubly warped products of weighted graphs that is -up to inner products of gradients- consistent with the doubly warped product in the Riemannian setting.
-We establish discrete Bakry-\'Emery Ricci curvature-dimension bounds for such products in terms of the curvature of the constituent graphs.
-As a side section and merely for comparison purposes, we also introduce the $\left(R_1,R_2\right)$-doubly warped products of smooth measure spaces and establish $\N$-Bakry-\'Emery Ricci curvature bounds thereof in terms of those of the factors.
-In our results, we have included structural curvature dimension bounds on weighted graphs for the most general form of Laplacian which is perhaps of independent interest.
-This is done by generalizing and sharpening Lin and Yau's curvature bounds.
-These structural curvature bounds along with the above mentioned curvature dimension bounds can be used to estimate curvature bounds of doubly twisted products of weighted networks and curvature of fibered networks and in turn for measuring the robustness of what we call interplay networks.
+We introduce a notion of doubly warped product of weighted graphs that is consistent with the doubly warped product in the Riemannian setting.
+We establish various discrete Bakry-\'Emery Ricci curvature-dimension bounds for such warped products in terms of the curvature of the constituent graphs.
+This requires deliberate analysis of the quadratic forms involved, prompting the introduction of some crucial notions such as curvature saturation at a vertex.
+In the spirit of being thorough and to provide a frame of reference, we also introduce the $\left(R_1,R_2\right)$-doubly warped products of smooth measure spaces and establish $\N$-Bakry-\'Emery Ricci curvature (lower) bounds thereof in terms of those of the factors.
+At the end of these notes, we present examples and demonstrate applications of warped products with some toy models.